From Surviving to Thriving: How Operating Cash Flow Can Revolutionize Your Business

 Operating Cash Flow = Revenue - Operating Expenses +/- Working Capital.

-Q3: How OCF helps evaluate business performance?
+Q3: How does OCF help evaluate business performance?

 Q4: What are effective cash flow management practices?